-Just over half of Australians aged over 65 years old live with a disability, with almost 20% of older Australians living with a profound or severe disability.
+Just over half of Australians aged over 65 years old live with a disability, with almost 20 percent of older Australians living with a profound or severe disability.

-The likelihood of living with disability increases with age, two out of five people with disability aged 65 years or older, whereas almost nine in 10 people aged 90 and over (88%) have a disability.
+The likelihood of living with disability increases with age - two out of five people with disability are aged 65 years or older, whereas almost nine in 10 people aged 90 and over (88 percent) have a disability.

-If you become a participant of the National Disability Insurance Scheme (NDIS) support before you turned 65 years old, you can continue to receive services by the Scheme, as long as it meets your needs.
+If you become a participant of the National Disability Insurance Scheme (NDIS) support before you turn 65 years old, you can continue to receive services from the Scheme, as long as it meets your needs.